08 July 2026 (released)

 What was your early career like before you became Grizabella on Broadway?

-My whole career is about meeting nice people, people who believed in me, doors opening to me because of that.
+My whole career is about meeting wonderful people, people who believed in me, who opened doors for me.
 Rodger Hess, my agent, really believed in me.
-Thanks to him, I got the job on my first day in NYC, performing in "1776: The Musical."
+Thanks to him, I got cast in "1776" The Musical on my first day in NYC.
 I was a veteran performer by then; I’ve been doing shows constantly from age eleven.
-And when I booked my first Broadway show, I was twenty-one.
+And when I got my first Broadway show, I was twenty-one.

 You were lucky enough to play Grizabella in the musical “Cats”.
 Did the song "Memory" become your signature song?

-I’m happy to do "Memory" in the present moment because it’s different now.
+I’m happy to do "Memory" in the present moment.
+It has evolved as I have grown and changed.
 Honestly, it’s been such a blessing in my life.
 I think of Grizabella as one of my soulmates.
-I’ve done her song for 43 years, in concert.
+I’ve done her song for 43 years, in the show and in concert.

 I’m now the age that Grizabella was meant to be in the original Broadway version, when I was 35.
 She was this aging glamour cat.
 Now everything inside me knows what she was singing about back then.
 And every time I stand on stage and hear the opening chords of the song, it transports me back in that place and time.
 Memory for me is a landscape, and this character is someone that I learned how to lend my soul to.
 Having lived her experience, she continues to teach me things about life, most primarily about how to see the world and other people.
 And how the only important thing is expressing your love and appreciation.
 We’re all in this together; we’re one being and one consciousness.